1949 Tangail South by-election: Background and nominations

 After the partition of India in 1947, the Dominion of India and the Pakistan were created.
 Following this, Abdul Hamid Khan Bhashani, the president of the Assam Provincial Muslim League, settled in the Tangail subdivision of Mymensingh District in the Pakistani province of East Bengal.
-In January of the following year, he was elected as a member of the East Bengal Legislative Assembly from the Tangail South constituency in a by-election.
+In the 1946 Bengal Legislative Assembly election, teacher Ibrahim Khan was elected.
+However, when he later resigned as a member of the East Bengal Legislative Assembly, his constituency named Tangail South became vacant.
+In January 1948, Bhasani was elected as a member of the East Bengal Legislative Assembly from the constituency in a by-election.
 However, his membership was later annulled due to election-related issues.
 (Note: The reason was Bhashani's decision to not submit an account of his election-related expenses.
-According to him, since the expenses were borne by his supporters, the question of submitting an account on his part should not arise.)
+According to him, since the expenses were borne by his supporters, the question of submitting an account on his part should not arise.
+On the other hand, due to his support for the Bengali language movement and his criticism of the provincial government, party leaders became dissatisfied with Bhasani.)
 Additionally, a ban was imposed on Abdul Hamid Khan Bhashani and all other candidates who participated in that by-election, preventing them from contesting in any election until 1950.

 In 1949, a new by-election was announced for the constituency.
 The ruling Pakistan Muslim League (PML) nominated Khurram Khan Panni, candidate of the previous by-election, despite the fact that he was under a government-imposed ban until 1950.
 At that time, Frederick Chalmers Bourne, the governor of East Bengal, lifted the restriction solely on Panni, thereby restoring his eligibility to contest.
 This decision sparked discontent among the provincial-level workers of the party.
 Meanwhile, Shamsul Huq, a member of the same party, announced his candidacy as an independent candidate against Panni in the by-election.